Abstract

 Key biosynthetic pathways are enriched in microbial populations from IBD samples

 To gain insight into potential metabolic determinants of microbial survival in the IBD gut environment, we assessed the distribution of metabolic modules within samples from each group (IBD and healthy) with and without using PPCN normalization.
 A set of 33 metabolic modules were significantly enriched in metagenomes obtained from individuals diagnosed with IBD when PPCN normalization was applied (Figure 2d, 2e).
 Each metabolic module had an FDR-adjusted p < 2e-10 and an effect size > 0.12 from a Wilcoxon Rank Sum Test comparing IBD and healthy samples.
 The set included 17 modules that were previously associated with high metabolic independence (Watson et al. 2023) (Figure 2f).
 However, without PPCN normalization, the signal was masked by the overall higher copy numbers in healthy samples, and the same analysis did not detect higher metabolic potential in microbial populations associated with individuals diagnosed with IBD (Figure 2a), showing weaker differential occurrence between cohorts (Figure 2b, 2c, Supplementary Figure 3).
-This result suggests that the PPCN normalization is an essential step in comparative analyses of metabolisms between samples with disparate levels of diversity.
+This result suggests that the PPCN normalization is an important step in comparative analyses of metabolisms between samples with disparate levels of diversity.

 The majority of the metabolic modules that were enriched in the microbiomes of IBD patients encoded biosynthetic capabilities (23 out of 33) that resolved to amino acid metabolism (33%), carbohydrate metabolism (21%), cofactor and vitamin biosynthesis (15%), nucleotide biosynthesis (12%), lipid biosynthesis (6%) and energy metabolism (6%) (Supplementary Table 2a).
 In contrast to previous reports based on reference genomes (Gevers et al. 2014; Morgan et al. 2012), amino acid synthesis and carbohydrate metabolism were not reduced in the IBD gut microbiome in our dataset.
 Rather, our results were in accordance with a more recent finding that predicted amino acid secretion potential is increased in the microbiomes of individuals with IBD (Heinken, Hertel, and Thiele 2021).